 - Clusters are data categorized according to their logical relationships or client preferences.
 That same restaurant chain might discover that workers from the local office building frequently visit during lunch, based on the zip codes in their loyalty program, and introduce offers suited to their tastes.

 - Associations can be built between various data items.
 In the restaurant example, they could match social media check-ins with their loyalty programs and discover that many of the enterprise’s employees are women who take their lunches to go; and offer more options, or improve their website for call-ahead orders.

 - Sequential patterns allow analysts to predict behavior patterns and trends.
 The restaurant above might discover that on Mondays, their loyal customers don’t come as often.
 Further research could reveal that the company brings lunch in for their team on Mondays.
 To improve profitability, the restaurant in question might reduce staff or offer coupons on Mondays.

 Winning with Data Mining

 Getting insight from traditional data mining techniques used to take weeks.
-Using tools like Trifacta Wrangler to prepare data for data mining can reduce that time from days, and some cases, hours.
+Using tools like Trifacta to prepare data for data mining can reduce that time from days, and some cases, hours.
 When an organization uses data mining to get faster insights from its data regardless of an analyst’s technical background, the potential for transformational insight is unlimited.